Meshiest/omegga-doors/README.md

 2. `/doorregion` will store the region you have selected in memory
 3. copy bricks you want to add a trigger component to
 4. `/doortrigger` will put those bricks on your clipboard with trigger components
 5. paste/place your trigger.
-Trigger locations are NOT relative.
+Trigger locations are NOT relative unless you use `/doortrigger relative` and orientation is not preserved.

 ### Resetting doors